DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/readme.md

-This integration uses the New Microsoft Graph API which is needed as After March 2024.
+This integration uses the new Microsoft Graph API which is needed as After March 2024.
 Microsoft EntraID/Azure will no longer support the current REST API